yuy040/cse15l-lab-reports/lab-report-3-week-6.md

 ![Dir1](Dir1.png)
 ![Dir2](Dir2.png)

-I logged into the remote server, and then I compiled and ran the file:
+I logged into the remote server, and then I compiled and ran the file successfully:
 ![Running](Running.png)

 I combined all command in a line, and here is my result: